What does it mean to major in philosophy?

 Philosophy investigates core principles of ethics, knowledge, and reality that inform decision-making in every career.
 Through courses in ethics, epistemology and metaphysics, value theory, and the history of philosophy, philosophy majors consider the questions at the core of human experience.
 They use logical thinking and reasoned argument to consider the nature of reality, the extent of human knowledge, the basis of moral and ethical thought and behavior, the resolution of conflict, and the origin of belief.

-There are seven philosophers in the Department of Philosophy and Religion, with many different areas of expertise, including philosophy of law, language, mind, religion, politics, science, film; epistemology, metaphysics, ethics, applied, moral psychology, Asian philosophy; ancient philosophy, and early modern philosophy.
+The philosophy faculty have many different areas of expertise, including philosophy of law, language, mind, religion, politics, science, film; epistemology, metaphysics, ethics, applied, moral psychology, Asian philosophy; ancient philosophy, and early modern philosophy.

 Philosophy offers students the opportunity to perfect their analytical skills in unique areas of study such as the foundation of ethics, the ultimate nature of the mind, God, and reality, as well as the nature of knowledge.
 Students have an opportunity to join the Ethics Bowl debate team that travels to regional and national competitions.
 Our department administers the Frate Fellowship in Bioethics, which allows select students to confront ethical challenges in a real world hospital setting while working with nurses, doctors, and medical administrators at the UM Medical Center in Jackson, MS.